 You can access the customer support chat from any screen in your dashboard.

 Their entire support team is extremely knowledgable about WordPress and the Kinsta platform.
 Many of them have contributed to WordPress core, created plugins, and have sites of their own.

 I’m sure they would love it if I just said it’s a great fit for everyone, but that’s not quite the case.

 Not everyone can afford a single site for $30/month, but if you can, you definitely should.

-For someone just starting out, that price may seem high, but the reliability, speed, features, and support easily make it worth it.
+For someone just starting out, that price may seem high, but the reliability, speed, security, feature set, and support easily make it worth it.

-If you don’t want to mess with caching plugins or set up a third-party CDN to speed up your site (or don’t know how), simply use Kinsta to make things easy.
+If you don’t want to mess with caching plugins for your WordPress sites or set up a third-party CDN to speed up your site (or don’t know how), simply use Kinsta to make things easy.